-For example, for any IVI driver developed for a DMM, the measurement command is IviDmmMeasurement.Read, regardless of the vendor.
+For example, for any IVI driver developed for a DMM, the measurement command is lviDmmMeasurement.Read, regardless of the vendor.
 Once you learn how to program the commands specified by IVI for the instrument class, you can use any vendor's instrument and not need to relearn the commands.
-Also commands that are common to all drivers, such as Initialize and Close, are identical regardless of the type of instrument.
-This commonality lets you spend less time hunting around the help files and programming an instrument, leaving more time to get your job done.
+Also commands that are common to all drivers, such as lnitialize and Close, are identical regardless of the type of instrument.
+This commonality lets you spend less time browsing through the help files in order to program an instrument, leaving more time to get your job done.
 That was the motivation behind the development of IVI drivers.
 The IVI specifications enable drivers with a consistent and high standard of quality, usability, and completeness.
 The specifications define an open driver architecture, a set of instrument classes, and shared software components.
 Together these provide consistency and ease of use, as well as the crucial elements needed for the advanced features IVI drivers support: instrument simulation, automatic range checking, state caching, and interchangeability.

-The IVI Foundation has created IVI class specifications that define the capabilities for drivers for the following eight instrument classes:
+The IVI Foundation has created IVI class specifications that define the capabilities for drivers for the following thirteen instrument classes:

 Class IVI Driver

-Digital multimeter (DMM) IviDmm
+Digital multimeter (DMM) lviDmm

 Oscilloscope IviScope

 Arbitrary waveform/function generator lviFgen

-DC power supply IviDCPwr
+DC power supply lviDCPwr

+AC power supply IviACPwr

-Switch IviSwitch
+Switch IviSwtch

-Power meter IviPwrMeter
+Power meter lviPwrMeter

 Spectrum analyzer IviSpecAn

-RF signal generator IviRFSigGen
+RFsignalgenerator lviRFSigGen

+Upconverter IviUpconverter

+Downconverter lviDownconverter

+Digitizer lviDigitizer

+Counter/timer IviCounter

-IVI Class Compliant drivers usually also include capability that is not part of the IVI Class.
-It is common for instruments that are part of a class to have numerous functions that are beyond the scope of the class definition.
+IVI Class Compliant drivers usually also include numerous functions that are beyond the scope of the class definition.
 This may be because the capability is not common to all instruments of the class or because the instrument offers some control that is more refined than what the class defines.